Autumn colour at Belton House

 Catch a glimpse of the rut

-Other sheltered paths lead back via the Mirror Pond and a variety of specimen trees including a weeping beech, a twisted willow, and magnificent cedars.
+Head back towards the house along sheltered paths via the Mirror Pond and a variety of specimen trees including a weeping beech, a twisted willow, and magnificent cedars.

-Contrasting textures, shapes, colours and sounds engage the senses, making a rich and memorable autumn experience.
+Contrasting textures, shapes, colours and sounds engage the senses, making a rich and memorable autumn experience for all ages.